jamiesmith/astrosaloon/_posts/2018-06-03-power-control-and-dew-oh-my.md

 ## Stop the presses.
 Change Course.
 New Plan

 No plan survives contact with the enemy.
 I actually _bought_ all of this stuff.
 I even started prepping to install it (still no mount, yet).
 Then, I stumbled upon the [Primaluce Labs Eagle2pro](https://telescopes.net/store/primalucelab-eagle2-pro-wifi-control-unit-for-telescopes-astrophotography.html).
 This is an entire system.
-I still needed rings for the Tak OTA, and a dovetail bar.
+And.
+It.
+Is.
+Red.
+Yay, more red.
+I still needed rings for the Tak OTA, and a couple dovetail bars.

 The Eagle2pro is a NUC inside, with extra stuff.
 It has eight USB ports (a mix of USB 2.0 & 3.0), three dew heater jacks, WiFi (which operates in both client and server mode at the same time), AND has 12-volt power distribution _built right in_.
 This unit replaces the NUC, RIGrunner, USB hub, and the dew heater.
 It even comes with a license for Windows 10 Enterprise.